 Brink is a jazz enthusiast who co-founded a multiracial jazz club during the apartheid ‘emergency’ era in the late eighties, featuring performances by many of South Africa’s leading jazz musicians; operated a recording studio he built; managed a professional African pop group; played in a jazz band; engineered concert sound; and wrote jazz concert reviews for the Natal Witness newspaper.
-World cinema is his current thing.
+20th and 21st Century atonal composition is a recent deep interest, and World cinema is a favourite distraction.

 Brink’s books are free online at Open books